byodian/byodian.github.io/src/blog/vim-tips.md

 - `:sort i` - ignore case
 - `:sort n` - sort numerically

-**There are ways to sort elements of a single line in vanilla vim as well**, as detailed in this [StackExchange response](https://vi.stackexchange.com/questions/17532/is-there-an-efficient-way-to-sort-a-selection-of-comma-separated-values-in-a-sin/17538#17538), but they will involve some regex.
+There are ways to sort elements of a single line in vanilla vim as well, as detailed in this [StackExchange response](https://vi.stackexchange.com/questions/17532/is-there-an-efficient-way-to-sort-a-selection-of-comma-separated-values-in-a-sin/17538#17538), but they will involve some regex.

-## Jump between changes
+## jump between changes
 - `:changes` - Show list of changes
 - `g;` - Jump to previous
 - `g,` - Jump to next

-## `:norm`
+## :norm
 The command allows you to execute normal mode operations from the command line.
 By combining with `%` , we can run a sequence of operations on an entire file.

 - `:%norm` - Run a normal mode command on the entire file.

-Examples:

 - `ysiw` - [surround plugin](https://github.com/tpope/vim-surround)
 - `:%norm ysiw"A: ""`